n04x/comp376-projects/README.md

   * Draw a new card from the deck

 B - Vent
   * Vent the current player deck to get a bonus based on the cards

+### Known Issue
+`Assets/Script/room/PropEditor.cs(7,27): error CS0246: The type or namespace name` Editor' could not be found.
+Are you missing an assembly reference?
+This also `Assets/Script/room/RoomEditor.cs(7,27): error CS0246: The type or namespace name` Editor' could not be found.
+Are you missing an assembly reference?
+The solution for this is pretty trivial, create a folder under Assets named Editor, the path should looks like this
+`Assets/Editor`
+Then move the Editor Script into this folder in Unity3d `PropEditor.cs, PropEditor.cs.meta, RoomEditor.cs, RoomEditor.cs.meta`